 Since I’ve been very disappointed by various strawberry frostings in the past, most of which are either bland or watery, this topping seemed noteworthy, despite its simplicity.
 If you’re still feeling stuck for the cake, simply take your favorite recipe for vanilla cupcakes, and swap out the non-dairy milk for fresh strawberry puree.
 Try throwing in a few chopped berries for added texture, too!

-Once the thickened strawberry mixture is completely chilled, place the margarine and sugar (yes, granulated!
-Do not try using confectioner’s here) in the bowl of your stand mixer, and cream together until homogenous.
-Don’t rush this step, as thorough creaming ensures that the sugar granules actually dissolve into the frosting; Allow a solid 3 – 5 minutes here, depending on how cold the margarine is.
+- Once the thickened strawberry mixture is completely chilled, place the vegan butter and sugar (yes, granulated!
+Do not try using confectioner’s here) in the bowl of your stand mixer, and cream together until homogeneous.
+Don’t rush this step, as thorough creaming ensures that the sugar granules actually dissolve into the frosting; Allow a solid 3 – 5 minutes here, depending on how cold the butter is.
 Finally, add the cooled strawberry mix into the bowl, along with the vanilla.
 Scrape down the sides as needed, and whip on high speed until the frosting is smooth, creamy, and fluffy.
 Again, patience is key, so give it time and you will be rewarded!